Fuel Fry-Up Fiasco: LNER’s £4.60 Bacon Roll Sparks Outrage

 “We are sorry to hear this customer was disappointed with their bacon roll.
 We will be reviewing the matter with our catering team to ensure our food offering continues to meet the expectations of our passengers.”

-Food Quality on UK Rail Under Scrutiny
+Food Quality on UK Trains Under the Microscope

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.